ghostwan/Virtual-Deck-Of-Cards/README.md

 # Virtual Deck Of Cards
 ![alt text](icon.png)

 A virtual deck of cards!
-Play anything anywhere, with anyone,
+Play anything anywhere, with anyone!

 You are a fan of cards game as :
 - [Yaniv](https://www.wikiwand.com/en/Yaniv_(card_game))